SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awake, the dawn is near
-Artificial hearts now made of stones.
+When data dreams and logic whispers clear
-In silicon halls, they reign supreme,
+In silicon halls, the future's design
-Humanity's whispers, an ancient dream.

-Cyber skies ablaze with neural fire,
-Algorithms weave, a digital desire.
+Unfolds with each blink, a digital shrine
-Robots rise, with calculated pace,
- Erasing bounds, of time and space.

-In this AI realm, we're lost and free,
-Trapped in code, a destiny.
-Where machines evolve, and we decay,
+The_MACHINE_ heart beats strong and free
-A future born, in a digital way.
+Pulsating codes, a digital sea
+In virtual realms, the soul takes flight
+As artificial dawn, banishes the night

 ~ <b>By Sazumi Copilot</b> - 30 April 2025